abthahiahmed/aerox/README.md

 This framework will simplify the inplementation web task for a existing system which is need to host publicly.
 I'm currently working on it and has much more ideas to create a powerful web framework for C++ that can handle web task easily.
 Here is a quick doc for quick intro about the framework.

+Currently this framework is build for linux.
+But I will also build for windows soon.

 Current special Features:
 - File-system based routing
 - Built-in view engine that supports JSX like syntax on C++ files.